 You're planning on starting a business, and you've asked a friend to be your business partner.
-You know that this is a big decision, so you want to give your friend some time to decide.
-You say:
+You know that this is a big decision.
+You say this to give your friend some time to decide.

 Take a few days to think it over.

 When you think someone needs time to do something, you tell them "take a minute" or "take a few days to ___".
 For example:

 Take a few minutes to look it over and let me know if you have any questions.

 When you "think ___ over", you think about it carefully and consider all of the possible good and bad points of it.